On entropy production of repeated quantum measurements III. Quantum detailed balance: Instrumental detailed balance

 The following result relates conditions~\IQDB{} and~\QDB.

-\bet A pair $(\Phi,\rho)$ satisfies~\QDB{} if and only if there exists an informationally complete $\Phi$-instrument satisfying~\IQDB. \eet Note that this statement is trivial if the instrument is not required to be informationally complete.
-Our proof will show that the local reversal $\theta$ and the operator $J$ entering both conditions~\QDB{} and ~\IQDB{} can be chosen identical.
+\bet A pair $(\Phi,\rho)$ satisfies~\QDB{} if and only if there exists a Polish space $\bA$ and an informationally complete $(\Phi,\bA)$-instrument satisfying~\IQDB{} with an IC-implementable local reversal. \eet Note that this statement is trivial if the instrument is not required to be informationally complete.
+Our proof will show that the same operator $J$ can be used in conditions~\QDB{} and~\IQDB{}.

 The next result links~\IQDB{} to central physical properties: time-reversal invariance and vanishing of the entropy production rate.